-It hit me.
-I like things comfortable and convenient (as I mentioned in last week’s devotion), but I like things perfect and PERMANENT.
-Not only do I want things beautiful and a perfect delight for my eyes, but I want them to remain in that state.
-I was reminded as I sat on the porch that day, my garden in full bloom is not something permanent.
+My garden in full bloom is not something permanent.
 Days of ease and comfort are not permanent.
-It was disheartening at first, but then the Lord reminded me…if my garden remained in “permanent” Spring, I would miss all the beauty of the other seasons and I would not appreciate its beauty as much.
-And I was reminded that one day next Spring, my garden will bloom again.
+It was disheartening at first, but then the Lord reminded me…if my garden remained in “permanent” Spring, I would miss all the beauty of the other seasons.
+Its beauty in Spring would become familiar and ordinary.
+There is joy and anticipation knowing next Spring, my garden will bloom again.

 While we wait, we will experience hard days, affliction and discomfort on this earth.

 While we wait, the flowers fade and the grass withers.

 While we wait, we will have days, perhaps even long seasons, where we are empty of strength to the point of fainting and our cries echo that of the psalmist in Psalm 119:81-96:

 My eyes fail from searching Your Word,

 In the original language of Scripture, the word faint (“long” in the ESV) has the idea of “coming to the end” .
 It is same verb in a slightly different form as used in Psalm 119:87: “They almost made an end of me.”
 Fainting is a loss of strength; a collapse.
 Here the Psalmist felt that his soul was so weak, so empty of strength that it was unable to stand.

 Did you notice his declaration in verse 81 as he cries out from a fainting soul?

 But I hope in Your Word. —Psalm 119:81